 This meant that the number of coronavirus positive cases remained far below the national average.
 After March 3 (the day the first case of coronavirus was registered in Cagliari) the situation remained in constant control.
-The total number of positive cases reached 1340 people at the end of May 2020
+The total number of positive cases reached almost 4000 people at the end of September 2020

 The most important dates from the Covid-19 outbreak

 The first Coronavirus infection is recorded in Codogno in the province of Lodi

 A 42-year-old from Cagliari returning from a trip to Rimini is hospitalized positive for covid-19